QianMo0721/CleanRIME/README.md

 ### About Cross-compat Between Forge and Cleanroom

-- Cleanroom mods (Fugue, Scalar) will be ignored by Forge, so then won't crash existed players
+- Cleanroom mods (Fugue, Scalar) will be ignored by Forge, so they won't crash existing players
-- Cleanroom integrated mods (MixinBooter, ConfigAnyTime) will be ignored by Cleanroom, then won't crash new players
+- Cleanroom integrated mods (MixinBooter, ConfigAnyTime) will be ignored by Cleanroom, so they won't crash new players
 - The version of built-in MixinBooter is configurable in forge_early.cfg

 ### List of Obsoleted/Incompatible Mods